Menu

 You can find listings on Funda, DirectWonen, and Pararius.
 You can directly contact or check the lists of real estate agencies, such as REMAX.
 In fact, you can leave your details with the agents and they'll alert you if any properties come up that meet your criteria.

 When you're going through the renting process, make sure you always visit the property in person.
 Since people are desperate for housing, there are many people running scams who take thousands in Euros as payment, then disappear.
 Most often, they'll pick a random address and claim it's their property.
-If you must rent a property while still overseas, to make sure they're legit, you should always look up the address on Google Maps.
+If you must rent a property while still overseas, you should always look up the address on Google Maps to verify.
 Have other people check the address for you (friends, family, or even volunteers from online forums) to make sure it's an existing building and it's indeed up for rent.

 You should also make sure you can register at the property.
 If you can't, it's almost guaranteed that the landlord is renting out the property illegally.